glennblock/extensions/attachment.md

 * Each attachment must have a "name" as part of the content-disposition header.

 ### Attachment Data field
 The _attachment_ field in the response indicates that this item has an associated attachment.
-The _value_ of the attachment matches the _name_ attribute of the Content-Disposition header in one of the parts.
+The _value_ of the attachment matches the filename in the content-disposition header in one of the parts.

 ### Example
 Below is an example of a response containing attachments.
 The first part is a document which contains the list of contacts where each contact has an avatar with an _attachment_ field.
 Then there are additional parts which are the actual attachments.
 Each attachment's filename corresponds to the value of the _attachment_ field for the item in  the CollectionJson document.